History of Regeneration Mauritius

 A novel partnership model for sustainable change

-Regeneration Mauritius will be developed based on a proven, but novel, partnership methodology and model for cross-sector collaboration.
-The model, named Front Runner (Pådriv), has been developed and tested in Norway.
+Regeneration Mauritius is developed based on a proven, but novel, partnership methodology and model for cross-sector collaboration.
+The model, initially named Front Runner (Pådriv) and later rebaptised as Infrastructure 17.17, has been developed and tested in Norway.
 The development has been partly funded by The Research Council of Norway.
-Regeneration Mauritius will be the first time the Front Runner model is being built and used outside of Norway.
+For more information, see http://1717.global